dchambers6222/healthmine-assessment/docs/configuration-details.md

 - **S3 Lifecycle Policy**: I configured S3 objects to transition to Standard-IA after 90 days and deletion after 365 days for cost optimization.
 This approach balances accessibility with cost-efficiency for the demonstration.

-- **S3 Bucket Permissions**: I granted full access (get, put, delete, and list) to the EC2 IAM Role for flexibility in the demonstration environment.
+- **S3 Bucket Configuration**: I implemented a standardized naming convention (`${ProjectNamePrefix}-${EnvironmentType}-app-files-${AWS::AccountId}-${AWS::Region}`) that ensures global uniqueness while maintaining clear identification of purpose and environment.
+I granted full access (get, put, delete, and list) to the EC2 IAM Role for flexibility in the demonstration environment.
 In production, more restrictive permissions following the principle of least privilege would be appropriate.

 - **Versioning and Encryption**: I enabled S3 bucket versioning and AES-256 encryption for data protection, demonstrating security best practices.

 ### Security Configuration

 - **Load Balancer Choice**: I selected Application Load Balancer rather than Network Load Balancer due to its support for HTTP/HTTPS health checks, SSL termination capabilities, and potential for multiple target groups.
 This provides a more feature-rich entry point for the application while maintaining high availability.
+I implemented a conditional HTTPS listener that's only created when a Certificate ARN is provided as a parameter.
+This approach allows for secure communication when needed while maintaining deployment flexibility without requiring SSL in development environments.

 - **Security Groups**: I configured these in a layered approach:
   - ALB security group accepts traffic from the internet on ports 80, 443, and 8080